tall-josh/highlighter-docs/content/docs/how-to-guides/media-search.md

 #### 'Hide/Show Overlays' button

-Use this button to hide/show the overlays on individual images that contain annotations/bounding boxes.
+Hide/show the overlays on individual files that contain annotations/bounding boxes.

 #### 'Reset' button

-Use this button to reset all filters.
+Reset all filters.

 #### 'Only Latest Submissions' tick-box

-Tick this box to only show results where the filter criteria only occur in the latest submission on an image.
+Only show results where the filter criteria occur in the latest assessments on a file.

 #### File ID(s)

-Use this input for an ID of a file, optionally comma-separated to use multiple IDs.
+One or more IDs of desired files, optionally comma-separated to use multiple IDs.
 This is the Highlighter database ID of the file.

 #### Original Source URL

-Use this input for all or part of the original source URL of files.
+All or part of the original source URL of desired files.
 This will match the text in the URL from which the file was original ingested into Highlighter.

 #### Content Types